Atom-Foundry/AI-Commerce-Graph/README.md

 Recommendation → Purchase

+---

-## Recommendation Intelligence Layer
+## Why Recommendation Infrastructure Matters

+Visibility does not guarantee recommendation.

+A business can be visible but misunderstood.

+A business can be understood but not trusted.

+A business can be trusted but not recommended.

-The AI Commerce Graph™ serves as the data layer behind:
+The AI Commerce Graph™ attempts to explain the relationships that move entities through the recommendation process.

-- AI Readability™
-- AI Understanding™
-- AI Trust™
-- Recommendation Intelligence™
-- Decision Confidence™

-## Why It Matters

-Most businesses optimize for visibility.

-AI systems optimize for understanding and confidence.

-The businesses most likely to be recommended are those with stronger relationships across the graph.
+---

 ## The Recommendation Flow